evolutics/yaml-template-horror-no-more-cleaner-helm-charts-with-an-object-first-method/README.md

-# YAML Template Horror No More: Cleaner Helm Charts with an Object-First Method
+# YAML Template Horror No More: Cleaner Helm Charts with an Object-First Style

 Most Helm chart templates look something like this: